Caregiver Contract

 This Agreement constitutes the entire agreement between the parties and supersedes all prior negotiations, representations, or agreements, whether written or oral.
 This Agreement may be executed in counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

 A caregiver contract, also known as a personal care agreement, is a binding deal between the person needing care, or their family, and the caregiver.
-Not only does it spell out what the caregiver will do, the compensation, and how much they'll get paid, but it also covers the legal side.
+Not only does it spell out what the caregiver will do, the compensation, and how much they'll get paid, but it also covers things like emergency contact infomation.
+Whether the caregiver is an employee or an independent contractor, a caregiver agreement is a go-to guide on their responsibilities, duties, pay, and more.

 Caregivers come in all shapes and sizes, and what they do depends on who they're looking after.